dsubhasish09/ros_demo/man_urdf/README.md

 Contains the yaml file which has the configuration for the controller to be loaded.
 ## launch
 Contains launch files to start simulation.
-## texture
-Contains any texture which has been defined for visualization of any link.
-Currently not populated.